AlexanderHaase/zfs_luks/README.md

 Declaring mappings is as easy as:
   - Gather UUIDs of base devices.
-  - Name the zpool and at least one zvol.
+  - Name the zpool and at least one zfs filesystem.
   - Add any bind mount patterns as desired.

 Then run the tool.
 Look at example-*.cfg for inspiration.